claytantor/welocally-places/README.md

 == Upgrade Notice ==
 If you are upgrading and an install this manually make sure to re-activate the plugin, activation does important database updates.

-== Screenshots ==
-1. Welocally Places offers a simple way to embed rich place information such as address, phone number, website and driving directions into your post.
-We also provide interactive map widgets to engage your readers with the places you have written about.

-2. Add any place map or category of places as an interactive map to your site with simple shortcodes.